 - Number of bags allowed: up to 3 pieces per person

 - Maximum dimensions: length + width + height = 59 in (150 cm)

 - Maximum weight: 50 lb (23kg) per person for all pieces

 Flying from Tahiti to Bora Bora takes 50 minutes, and on a clear day, there’s a beautiful view of Moorea, Raiatea, and Taha’a along the way.
-There is a short beverage service available on the plane serving local Rotui juices.
+A short beverage service on the plane serves local Rotui juices.

 If you are staying at a local bed and breakfast (pension) or condominium, you will need to make sure someone is available to pick you up in Vaitape.
-Otherwise, there is an Avis car/scooter rental office right across the street from the marina.
-When booking these types of accommodations you typically just need to give them your flight itinerary when you make your reservation and they will meet you at the marina.
+Otherwise, an Avis car/scooter rental office is right across the street from the marina.
+When booking these types of accommodations, you typically need to give them your flight itinerary when you make your reservation, and they will meet you at the marina.

 Departing Bora Bora is much the same but in reverse.
 Your resort will arrange your boat shuttle based on flight time.
-You’ll need to check-in your bags for the Air Tahiti flight.
-Bora Bora airport is small, and there is no security checkpoint to go through.
-When you arrive in Tahiti, you’ll need to claim your bags and then work your way to the international check-in area.
-The counters open 3 hours before departures, and the lines can get very long so plan accordingly.
+You’ll need to check in your bags for the Air Tahiti flight.
+Bora Bora airport is small, and there is no security checkpoint.
+When arriving in Tahiti, you’ll need to claim your bags and work your way to the international check-in area.
+The counters open 3 hours before departures, and the lines can get very long, so plan accordingly.

-You’ll need to go through customs then security, but once inside the terminal there are duty-free shops, cafes, and an art gallery.
-If you’re a business class flyer walk to the end of the terminal and there is a staircase to a private invitation-only lounge upstairs.
+You’ll need to go through customs and then security, but once inside the terminal, there are duty-free shops, cafes, and an art gallery.
+If you’re a business class flyer, walk to the end of the terminal, and there is a staircase to a private invitation-only lounge upstairs.